Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

-In the vocabulary major changes are taking place.
-Not only the bulk of the Zoroastrian terminology is forgotten, but many ordinary words were also removed from the vocabulary.
-In the early periods this was not as evident as a couple of centuries later.
+In terms of vocabulary, major changes took place.
+Not only was the bulk of Zoroastrian terminology forgotten, but many ordinary words were also removed from the vocabulary.
+In the early periods, this was not as evident as a couple of centuries later.

-Arabic words take the place of the Persian ones.
-This tendency reaches its peak in the Safavid and Qajar periods (1500 - 1900 AD).
+Arabic words take the place of many forgotten Persian ones.
+This tendency reached its peak in the Safavid and Qajar periods (1500 - 1900 AD).

-To give you a clear view of the difference between Middle Persian and Early New Persian, I will show here a small MP passage (from Kārnāmag ī Ardaxšēr ī Pābagān) and its ENP translation (by B. Farahvashi, Kārnāme-ye Ardašīr Bābakān, T., 1976):
+To give you a clear view of the difference between Middle Persian and Early New Persian, I will compare a small MP passage (from the Kārnāmag ī Ardaxšēr ī Pābagān) and its ENP translation (by B. Farahvashi, Kārnāme-ye Ardašīr Bābakān, Tehran, 1976):

 MP - mōwbadān mōwbad dānist kū Ardaxšēr xēšm was ud az ān ō pašēmānīh rasēd u-š ān zan rāy nē ōzad u-š pad xānag ī xwad burd u-š nihān kard.

 ENP - mōbadān mōbad dānist ki Ardašīr rā xašm bisyār ast ō az ān ba pašīmānī rasad ō ān zan rā nakušt ō ba xāna-i xwad burd ō ō rā nihān kard.